codepath/android_guides/Building-Data-driven-Apps-with-Parse.md

             android:value="email" />
 ```

-There are two ways to support Facebook login: one is to use your own custom button/icon, or to use Facebook's `LoginButton` class.
+There are two ways to support Facebook login: one is to use your own custom button/icon, or to use Facebook's `LoginButton` class as described in the [walkthrough](https://developers.facebook.com/docs/facebook-login/android).
 If you choose to use the `LoginButton` class, you should not use the `FacebookUtils` library to trigger a login.
 The reason is that Facebook's `LoginButton` already has click handlers that will launch a login screen, so using Parse's code triggers two of these screens to appear.
 In addition, you have to do more work to associate a `ParseUser` object with a Facebook user.
-For this reason, it may be simpler to use the custom button approach.
+For this reason, it is simpler to use the custom button approach when integrating with Parse.

 #### Custom button